i18next/i18next-scanner/README.md

 Type: `String` Default: `''`

-The default value used if not passed to `parser.parseKey`.
+The default value used if not passed to `parser.set`.

 #### resource